MatrixMike/Builder/README.md

 # Builder

 An experimental build tool for Java projects.
 Primarily an exercise in learning Haskell.
-Based around parsing a project file and invoking various commandline utilities such as javac, jar etc.
+Based around parsing a project file and invoking various command line utilities such as javac, jar etc.
 The project file is divided into several sections.
 First is the 'env' section, content to-be-determined, but probably 'meta' information about the project.
-Next is the declarations in Maven co-ordinate format.
-The module must have a name declaration in the form of name:<Module name>.
-Thsi can then be followed by a number of optional key:value declarations.
+Next is a list of libray declarations in Maven co-ordinate format.
+This is followed by the module name declaration in the form of name:<Module name>.
+This  can then be followed by a number of optional key:value declarations.
 Examples being jarName, main, destPath.
-Fianlly at the end of the text is the  'deploy' section.
+The final section  is the   'deploy' section.
 Here is an example.
-=

 ```
 project{
     env{